pupilfirst/wd301-scripts/handling-advanced-ui-events/delete-task/README.md

 });
 ```

 Save the file.
-Now, we shoul be able to click on the trash icon to delete a task.
+Now, we should be able to click on the trash icon to delete a task.

 ## Refresh the list when creating a new task